piyushjha5/rentWise/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute:
--Fork the repository.
+- Fork the repository.
--Create a new branch (git checkout -b feature/YourFeature).
+- Create a new branch (git checkout -b feature/YourFeature).
--Commit your changes (git commit -m 'Add YourFeature').
+- Commit your changes (git commit -m 'Add YourFeature').
--Push to the branch (git push origin feature/YourFeature).
+- Push to the branch (git push origin feature/YourFeature).
--Open a pull request.
+- Open a pull request.